If You Take a Mouse to School Story-related Math Pack for Preschoolers

 • Mouse Shapes by Ellen Stoll Walsh is the story of three clever mice who use shapes to trick a sneaky cat.
 In this celebration of shapes, color, and innovation, she proves she’s a master of concept books.

-• Mouse Paint by Ellen Stoll Walsh is a playful introduction to colors, using three white mice who discovered three jars of paint–red, blue, and yellow– and mix them to find other colors.
+• Mouse Paint by Ellen Stoll Walsh is a playful introduction to colors, using three white mice who discover three jars of paint–red, blue, and yellow– and mix them to find other colors.

 • Mouse Count by Ellen Stoll Walsh is a suspenseful story featuring bold collage art and a touch of mischief.
 It will appeal to preschoolers who have mastered counting from 1 to 10.